S v Hartmann: Findings

 The court found that the accused had had no desire to end his father's life; his motives were compassionate, directed at the relief of his father's pain and the termination of his pitiable state.
 He had been aware, however, that his actions would end his father's life, and therefore had sufficient murderous intention, dolus directus, for legal purposes.

 Generally speaking, the consent of the deceased is no defence to murder in South African law.
 Hartmann's father, of course, had been in no state to consent; had he been, however, it would have made no difference.
 Euthanasia is unlawful in South Africa, in that it amounts to murder.
 It was necessary, therefore, for the court to convict Hartmann of that crime.

 The judge concluded, however, that "this is a case, if ever there was one, in which, without having to be unfair to society, full measure can be given to the element of mercy."
 Hartmann was sentenced to one year in prison, nearly all of it suspended.
 He was detained until the rising of the court, after which he was free to leave.

-The Truth that was never told.

-Dr Hartman's only witness, who was not called to give evidence - due his protection of his wife - is the only one who knows the full story called facts, and what really happened.
-The Press fed like vultures blowing the truth into eye-catching headlines to sell their twisted lies.

-But from the pact made between father and son as his father's wish three weeks before, to the hospital bedside, to the Supreme Court and beyond - when vindictiveness became the ugly face of medicine in place of "Mercy to the rising of the Court" which went out the window - she saw, and heard, the man they convicted, slandered, and eventually struck off the Medical Roll, while every other medic had the right to unplug a patient's life-line, without conviction instead.

-Justice and Mercy belong both in the fields of Healing, and Truth.